Why Alcohol Cravings Show Up in Your Body

 • The insula is involved.
 Neuroimaging research links alcohol cues with insula activation and stronger craving ratings.

 • Support matters when cravings feel uncontrollable.
-In one clinical sample, 71% of people with alcohol dependence reported craving, and stronger craving was tied to greater dependence severity and relapse risk source.
+In one clinical sample, 71% of people with alcohol dependence reported craving, and stronger craving was tied to greater dependence severity and relapse risk the NIH.

 How Physical Alcohol Cravings Work